 Installing and repairing shingles to eliminate leaks

 We have many requests for assistance with roof repair, from water leaks to damaged shingles, ice dams in the winter, and more.
-While we do have roof repair advice and products, our first recommendation is to make sure your roof covering (whether it’s new or a replacement) is done right to prevent leaks in the first place.
+While we do have roof repair advice and products, our first recommendation is to make sure your roofing (whether it’s new or a replacement) is done correctly to prevent leaks in the first place.

 Preventing Roof Leaks: Installation

 Whether you’re doing the work yourself or hiring professionals, proper installation of a water barrier and shingles and flashing is crucial to preventing or reducing future leaks.
 Most leaks occur for one of four reasons: